 Format and structure

-If applicable, list all references and web references (e.g. books, articles or websites) mentioned in your article.
+If applicable, list all references (e.g. books, articles or websites) mentioned in your article.
 If possible, these should be resources that are easily (and preferably freely) available to teachers, rather than articles in specialist journals.
-You can add extra value to your article by listing further resources about the topic, for example informative websites or materials than can be downloaded or ordered.
+You can add extra value to your article by listing further resources about the topic, for example informative websites or materials that can be downloaded.
 These resources do not have to be cited in the text of the article.

-References, web references, resources, author information and captions are not included in the word count.
+References, resources, author information and captions are not included in the word count.

 If the images include children, please confirm that you have their parents’ permission for us to use the photographs.